Skip to main content

 Further information

-Meeting point : meet at 7.30 am in front of the Compagnie des Guides in Chamonix.
+Meeting point : Meet at 7.30 am in front of the Compagnie des Guides in Chamonix.

-Ability level : 4/5.
-The Gran Paradiso national park hike is a strenuous trek.
+Ability level : 4/5 - The Gran Paradiso national park hike is a strenuous trek.
 A minimum of 800m (2700ft) and a maximum of 900m (2952ft) vertical gain and about 6 to 8 hours of hiking daily.
 Hiking on generally well-maintained mountain trails, sometimes including out-of-trail sections.
 A great multiday hike for people with trekking experience.
 Good physical training and multiday hiking experience on mountain trails are required.

 Guiding policy : minimum 7 and maximum 12 people per guide.
 The Compagnie des Guides de Chamonix's guiding policy is one of the strictest in the mountain guiding business.
 It guarantees the most balanced groups as possible as well as high-quality personalised advice.
+Registration possible from 16 years of age.
+Registration is not permitted to anyone under the age of 18 without a legal guardian.

 Accomodation :